netfoundry/edge-router-registration/README.md

 ## Usage

-This scrip allows some options for the NetFoundry Edge-Router registration process.
+This script allows some options for the NetFoundry Edge-Router registration process.
 The available options include:

 - An optional registration key
 - An optional `--jwt` Path to file based jwt as an alternative to registration key